 However, it is different from rocky sea beds.
 The anchor will not be able to dig in and can only snag on rock protrusions.
 The anchor’s hold is very precarious, so there is not much holding power in this condition.

 4. Get an Anchor Weight Suited to Your Boat

 While bigger is better, you still have to consider the size of your boat when buying the right Delta anchor.
 Delta anchor sizing is quite important to ensure your boat doesn’t float away.
 You also need to consider the usual weather conditions in locations where you usually anchor.
-Your boating style is also an important factor.
+Your boating style is an important factor as well.